Results by Title

 University of Illinois Press, 2003

 The 1936 Olympic Games played a key role in the development of both Hitler’s Third Reich and international sporting competition.
-This volume gathers original essays by modern scholars from the Games’ most prominent participating countries and lays out the issues -- sporting as well as political -- surrounding individual nations’ involvement.
+The Nazi Olympics gathers essays by modern scholars from prominent participating countries and lays out the issues--sporting as well as political--surrounding the involvement of individual nations.

 Cooky, Cheryl